List of Pixar awards and nominations (feature films): Toy Story 3

-Toy Story 3 is a computer-animated film produced by Pixar and distributed by Walt Disney Pictures.
+Toy Story 3 is an animated film produced by Pixar and distributed by Walt Disney Pictures.
 The film was produced by Darla K. Anderson and directed by Lee Unkrich.
 The film stars Tom Hanks as Sheriff Woody and Tim Allen as Buzz Lightyear.
 The film also stars Joan Cusack, Don Rickles, Estelle Harris, Blake Clark, Ned Beatty, John Ratzenberger, Wallace Shawn, and Michael Keaton.

 The film opened on June 18, 2010, to receive universal acclaim and box office success, grossing $1.067 billion; it is the 30th highest-grossing film of all time, the fifth highest-grossing animated film of all time, and Pixar's second highest-grossing film of all time.

 Cars 2

-Cars 2 is a computer-animated film produced by Pixar and distributed by Walt Disney Pictures.
+Cars 2 is an animated film produced by Pixar and distributed by Walt Disney Pictures.
 The films produced by Denise Ream and directed by John Lasseter and Brad Lewis.
 The film stars Owen Wilson, Larry the Cable Guy, Michael Caine, Emily Mortimer, Eddie Izzard, John Turturro, and Jason Isaacs.

 The film released on June 24, 2011.
 Despite being the first and so far the only Pixar film to receive mixed reviews from critics, it was a commercial success, earning a total of $562 million.

 Cars 2 was the first Pixar film not to be nominated for any Academy Awards.

-It was nominated for the 2012 Kids' Choice Awards, but lost to Puss in Boots.
+It was nominated for the 2012 Kids' Choice Awards.

 Brave

-Brave is a computer-animated film produced by Pixar and distributed by Walt Disney Pictures.
+Brave is an animated film produced by Pixar and distributed by Walt Disney Pictures.
 The films produced by Katherine Sarafian and directed by Mark Andrews, Brenda Chapman and Steve Purcell.
 The film stars Kelly Macdonald, Julie Walters, Billy Connolly, Emma Thompson, Kevin McKidd, Craig Ferguson, and Robbie Coltrane.

 The film released on June 22, 2012.
 The film received positive reviews from critics, and was a box office success, earning a total of $540 million.

-It was nominated for the 2013 Kids' Choice Awards, but lost to Wreck-It Ralph.
+It was nominated for the 2013 Kids' Choice Awards.